 Tapioca starch is a product derived from cassava roots.
 Apart from direct consumption, tapioca starch has many other uses in the food industry such as seasoning powder (MSG) and sweetener products, as well as uses in other industries including paper and textile.

-The Company have 4 factories for manufacturing tapioca starch scattered among various regions in Thailand, all having ISO 9001:2008 certification for quality management systems, as well as GMP (Good Manufacturing Practice), HACCP (Hazard Analysis and Critical Control Points), HALAL and KOSHER certifications.
+The Company has 4 factories for manufacturing tapioca starch scattered among various regions in Thailand, all having ISO 9001:2008 certification for quality management systems, as well as GMP (Good Manufacturing Practice), HACCP (Hazard Analysis and Critical Control Points), HALAL and KOSHER certifications.

 In addition to its local manufacturing, the Company also jointly invested with a state enterprise in the Socialist Republic of Vietnam to manufacture tapioca starch for local and international export.
 This joint venture is called Tay Ninh Tapioca join stock Company (TNT) located in Tay Ninh, Socialist Republic of Vietnam.